Decoding Peterson’s 12 Rules for Life

 Rule 12: Pet a cat when you encounter one on the street

 From the vantage point of a wounded healer, he sees humanity as a miserable species desperately in need of love and compassion.
-All the preceding chapters are important in getting us moving towards the right direction from the dark bottom of despair and miseries.
+All the preceding chapters are important in moving us towards the right direction from the dark bottom of despair and miseries.
 We need to have a defiant attitude against a cruel fate and an unshakable faith in our own intrinsic worth and dignity as human beings so that we can crawl out of the abyss and get ourselves established by aiming high and striving to improve our place in the dominance hierarchy.
 We need to stand tall and man up to our problems with courage and faith.
 We need to have wisdom and follow moral rules to live in a polarized world.

 Even when things go reasonably well, life is hard.
 However, when a catastrophe strikes, when our entire world collapses around us, it will test whether we have built enough character strength to survive the blow.
 This chapter focuses on whether we have sufficiently sorted ourselves out to survive and thrive through traumas that throw our lives in utter disorder.